7enderhead/antiweb/documentation/source/antiweb.rst

       :param list block: A list of lines beginning with start
       :return: The line index of the found end.

-      The code begins in file antiweb.py at line 559:
       ::

           def _find_matching_end(self, block):